 Provides the student with increased familiarity with medical terms (including suffixes, roots, prefixes) and with review of anatomical structures.
-May not be used to fulfill the natural sciences general education requirement, towards credits for the biology concentration block of the liberal arts degree, or towards credits for a biology minor.
+May not be used to fulfill the natural sciences general education requirement, toward credits for the biology concentration block of the liberal arts degree, to fulfill biology elective credit requirements or toward credits for a biology minor.
 Prerequisite: BS 1111 and BS 1113 or BS 1214.
-Online; on demand.
+Spring; on demand.